spack/spack/lib/spack/docs/workflows.rst

     ``LD_LIBRARY_PATH``.`

- 3. In some cases, Spack-generated binaries end up without a functional RPATH for no discernable reason.
+ 3. In some cases, Spack-generated binaries end up without a functional RPATH for no discernible reason.

 In cases where RPATH support doesn't make things "just work," it can be necessary to load a module's dependencies as well as the module